sendgrid/docs/source/User_Guide/Marketing_Campaigns/custom_fields.md

 {% warning %}
 Deleting a custom field deletes all values for that field across your contact database.
 If you have any campaigns using the data in this field with a substitution tag, those values do NOT get replaced when you send the campaign.
 You cannot delete a custom field that is used in a segment.
 This deletion process may take several minutes--you continue to see the custom field on this page until the process has completed.
 {% endwarning %}

+{% anchor h2 %}
+Troubleshooting
+{% endanchor %}

+If a Custom Field value does not appear in the corresponding (Substitution Tag)[https://sendgrid.com/docs/User_Guide/Marketing_Campaigns/editor.html#-Using-Substitution-Tags], make sure that there is a value for that custom field associated with the contact in your contact database.
+If there is no value for a particular custom field, a space will be substituted instead.

+If you do find that the custom field has an associated value on the contact’s profile page, check the spelling of the substitution tag in the content of your campaign.

 {% anchor h3 %}
 Additional Resources